mt467/w251-hw3/README.md

 # HW3-Internet of Things 101

+__HW Summary__

+In this homowork, I built an IoT application pipeline using "edge" device, Jetson TX2 and an IBM Cloud server.
+I used an MQTT broker-client architecture to store captured frames of a webcam to ibm object storage.

 ## How to set up Jetson TX2

+The Jetson TX2 was set up in HW1.
+Therefore, the docker is ready to use.

 __Build Docker Images for Face Detection and MQTT__

+Created docker containers for showcamera and mosquittos

+    docker build -t showcamera -f dockerfile .

 __Build Network Bridge__

+Once the dockerfiles are built, create a network to tie the containers:

+    docker network create --driver bridge hw03
+    docker run --name mosquitto --network hw03 -p 1883:1883 -ti broker sh
+    # in the container now, spin up mosquitto broker
+    /usr/sbin/mosquitto

+ Left this running in another terminal:

+    docker run --name forwarder --network hw03 --v "$PWD":/hw3 -ti forwarder sh

+I also made sure that port 1883 is open on my jetson.

 ## How to Set Up IBM Cloud Server